kfav/vagrant-lamp/README.md

 A super-simple Vagrantfile / bootstrap.sh to setup a LAMP stack inside Vagrant 100% automatically.

-### Whaaaaat ?
+### What ?

 This is a reduced-to-the-max Vagrant setup file for a quick development stack.
 It will:

-* setup a Ubuntu 14.04 LTS "Trustry Thar" 64bit box
+* setup a Ubuntu 14.04 LTS "Trusty Thar" 64bit box

-* make the box accessable by the host at IP `192.168.33.22`
+* make the box accessable by the host at IP localhost or `127.0.0.1` port 80.
+- or - change the host port to whatever you like or even use a private network address ip by adding the line: config.vm.network "private_network", ip: "192.168.33.22"

+and deleting the line:
+config.vm.network "forwarded_port", guest: 80, host: 80

-* sync the current folder with `/var/www/html` inside the box
+* syncs the "sites" folder with `/var/www/html` inside the box
+- or - change to sync the current folder "./" with '/var/www/html' inside the box.

 * automatically perform all the commands in bootstrap.sh directly after setting up the box for the first time